-Fry the bread on medium heat for 1 to 2 minutes, until slightly toasted.
-Stir often and don’t burn the spices and the garlic.
+Fry the bread on medium heat for 1 to 2 minutes until slightly toasted.
+Stir often, and don’t burn the spices and the garlic.

 Add all ingredients to a food processor, including the roasted garlic and the pan-fried garlic (discard peel).

 Taste and adjust for salt, heat, and acidity.
 This version might need an extra tablespoon of vinegar than the quick version.
-Adjust based on your taste.
+Adjust based on your preference.

 Romesco sauce is versatile.
 In Spain, the most common way of serving it is as a dip with grilled calçots, a type of green onion grown in Valls, a city near Tarragona in Catalonia.

 Dig in with warm pita bread, and you are in for a treat.

 With roasted, grilled, or air-fried veggies

 Try it on air-fried, oven-roasted, or grilled vegetables.

 All the Mediterranean flavors come together in this Spanish-Italian-inspired dish.